Skip to main content

 • Roommates and suite-mates will be assigned by INSTEM staff.

-• However, if you would like to request a specific roommate and/or suitemate, you will have the opportunity to do so in your application.
+• However, if you would like to request a specific roommate and/or suitemate, you will have the opportunity to do so in the confirmation form that you will complete if your application is approved.
 (Note that we will attempt to accommodate any requests, but cannot guarantee this).

 • All roommates and suite-mates are required to be of the same gender.